 Montreuil and Northern France can't be described as Mediterranean, but their great advantage is proximity to the UK, as it is easily possible to get here in 3 or 4 hours by car from London.

 The countryside is surprisingly attractive.
 It is very similar to Kent although the land use is different.
 There are rolling hills offering big skies and distant views over a landscape cut by deep, pretty valleys with peaceful villages, many of them medieval.
 Climate is similar to southern counties of England; we do get some sun in summer!

 There will be great excitement on 8th July 2014 in Montreuil as the Tour de France will go through the town.
-If local rumours are correct, it will go past the front door of the house!

 Also new in 2014 is an exhibition about General Haig's World War 1 GHQ, an enormous military, strategic and logistical operation behind the front line, which was based in and around Montreuil.

 The exhibition is really useful for setting the context of nearby battlefield sites and war cemeteries.

 The brand-new satellite of the Paris Louvre Museum at Lens is proving hugely popular.
 It's about an hour and a half by car from Montreuil.

 The town is a great all-year-round destination.
 Besides masses of summer activities autumn, winter and spring have their attractions too.
 In early spring, there are bracing beach walks or walks through woodlands with enormous drifts of snowdrops and wild primroses.

 Around Valentine's Day, nearby Le Touquet hosts the "Salon du Vin au Feminin", now in its 15th year, a wine fair entirely organised by a group of French women who were irritated when it was always their male partners who were offered the wine list in restaurants!
 Berck has a spectacular spring kite festival that takes over a large stretch of the beach.